TC-IM-1448/DCC-Tables/README.md

     - [xsd-schema](#schema-extracts)
     - [DCC xml example](#digital-calibration-certificate-xml-example)

+# Quantity and Units model
+## Default Qauntity system
+The default quantity system is to use the definitions from ISO 80000 Series on Qauntity and Units.
+These
+qauntities are specified wihtin the dcc.xsd schema as shown in [XSD Sxhema quantity value restrictions](#xsd-schema-quantity-value-restrictions) and hence only these values can be selected by default.

+## Default units system
+The defaulet system for units is based the BIPM SI Digital Framework i.e. unit expressions allowed by the unit expression parser at [SI Digital Reference Point](https://si-digital-framework.org/SI/unitExpr]).
+The allowed expressions are enforced by a regular expression wihtin the dcc.xsd schema-file see [xsd unit value restriction](#xsd-schema-si-unit-value-restriction)

+## Custom unit systems
+If the default Quantity Unit system does not apply to a specific case, other quantity unit systems can be defined in the quantityUnitDefs element, see [XSD Schema for customizing quantities and units (quantityUnitDef)](#xsd-schema-elements-for-custom-quantity-unit).

 # Examples
 * the Examples folder contains several Certificate examples for different measurement areas.